Share this Article

 I recently moved into a rent-stabilized apartment.
 I’ve heard that stabilized tenants are better protected from eviction than market-rate tenants.
 How am I protected from eviction—and under what circumstances could my landlord kick me out?

-“You can be evicted, but the grounds for eviction are limited under rent-stabilization,” says Sam Himmelstein, a lawyer with the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph LLP who represents residential and commercial tenants and tenant associations.
+“You can be evicted, but the grounds for eviction are limited under rent-stabilization,” says Sam Himmelstein, a lawyer with the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph who represents residential and commercial tenants and tenant associations.

 In New York City, rent stabilization can make life easier for tenants in a highly competitive and expensive market by providing certain rent and eviction protections.
 (For background on the history of stabilization and the laws governing rent increases, read our insider’s guide.)